 Depending on the type of product defect, you may choose to file a claim alone or join a class-action lawsuit.
 A class-action lawsuit may be appropriate in the event that it was not just a single product, but a line of defective products that caused harm to multiple consumers.

 In a class action product liability lawsuit, a small group of people serves as representation for a larger population of individuals who sustained injury or illness as a result of the same defective product.
 Whether you file alone or within a class-action suit may affect the amount of compensation you’re able to receive, as well as legal fees.

-If you are unsure of whether to file alone or jointly, consider contacting an experienced product liability attorney who can help you determine which path may best suit your needs.
+If you are unsure of whether to file alone or jointly, consider contacting an experienced product liability lawyer who can help you determine which path may best suit your needs.

 Who To Pursue In A Product Liability Claim